 Advancing Science, Improving Care

 The University of Colorado School of Medicine is located on the Anschutz Medical Campus, one of the nation’s newest health care campuses.
-Innovative architecture fosters collaboration among students, researchers and clinicians and extends to two world-class campus hospitals: University of Colorado Hospital and Children’s Hospital Colorado.
+Innovative architecture fosters collaboration among students, researchers and clinicians and extends to two world-class campus hospitals: UCHealth and Children’s Hospital Colorado.

 - More than 2 million adult and pediatric patients a year served

 - Industry partners located in the adjacent Fitzsimons Innovation Community

 - Campus site totals 256 acres of land including clinical, research and education zones

 - A model across the nation for the successful redevelopment of a decommissioned U.S. Army facility